chadgrant/GameStudio-Net/README.md

 # GameStudio .NET Packages
-This repository contains verious packages for any of our services.
+This repository contains various packages for any of our services.